 Anon, I heard of another troubling incident, the death of the flower woman Mademoiselle Chaumette, who was apparently murdered.
 The question was by whom, since she was not a solivagant woman?
 When we had arrived to the crime scene on the Boulevard Montmartre, her dead body that was found by a voiturier was badly dismembered.
 I was bitterly regretful for the death of Mademoiselle Chaumette, and the one central witness to the case had been brutally murdered.
 Despite this heinous act, there was one clue that was retrieved that was exceedingly pivotal, and that was a card, from the Hôtel Continental that was on the Rue de Castiglione.
 We were told by a witness that Mademoiselle Chaumette was seen speaking to an African man, before the murder had betided.
 I remembered her discussing with me the eccentric well-dressed African, and I was interested in resolving the enigma of his identity.
 We headed to the hotel afterwards, and thereafter we spoke to the receptionist at the front desk.

 When we did, I asked if there was a refined and mollitious African gentleman, who was registered at the hotel.
-He promptly had recalled such a man, who was exactly seen in the ballroom the prior night in the company of lo behold Mademoiselle Chaumette.
+He promptly had recalled such a man, who was exactly seen in the ballroom the prior night in the company of Mademoiselle Chaumette.
 His name was listed as Gustav Mengue, who was living in France.
-Thus, we discovered he was a Cameroonian in origin, but French by citizenship.
+Thus, we had discovered he was a Cameroonian in origin, but French by citizenship.

 'What does this African have to do with the murders inspector?'
 Bonheur enquired.